Bike shops in Metro Manila

 Another Taiwanese brand among their selection is the Merida bicycles.
 They have a sleek Scultura 200 Disc at P38,000 (~USD757.44), a classic road bike perfect for your work commute.
 Its aluminum frame makes it easier to lift over odd obstacles that you might run into in the city.

-For a list of branches, click here.
+For the full list of branches, click here.

-Bicycle shops in Marikina
+Bike shops in Marikina

 3. Enso’s Bikeshop by John Wilkie – brands from the US, with special discounts for frontliners